abdullahahsann/VideoEnhancementForSurviellance/README.md

 *This is, for the moment, 40% implementation of the project for my BCS in Computer Science's Final Year Project.*
 *As of now it includes the Dehazer-Model along with a simple Desktop Application (coded in pyQt) in which the model has been implemented along with an open-cv simple object detection model*

-Though it's still under development, it would not have been possible without my colleagues (Adil Shamim & Auzair Ahmed Khalid) and especially our supervisor Dr Sohaib Ali Syed.
+Though it's still under development, it would not have been possible without my colleagues (Adil Shamim & Auzair Ahmed Khalid).

 ## Table of Contents
 - [Introduction](#introduction)